How IT Pros use Ansible

 The main playbooks file

-• The playbook.yml file is the entrypoint for running our playbooks
+• The 'playbook.yml' file is the entrypoint for running our 'plays'

-• whether we want to use root privileges for perfoming actions
+• whether we want to use root privileges for perfoming the actions

-• a list of tags that can be used to filter plays during runs
+• a list of 'tags' that can be used to filter 'plays' during runs (run only plays having those tags)

 - name: Install Nginx